Ramon (footballer, born 1998)

-Ramon de Araújo Siqueira (born 19 September 1998), commonly known as Ramon, is a Brazilian footballer who currently plays as a forward for FC Ryukyu.
+Ramon de Araújo Siqueira (born 19 September 1998), commonly known as Ramon, is a Brazilian footballer who currently plays as a forward.

 Club career

 In 2018, Ramon agreed a deal to sign with Spanish giants Real Madrid on a one-year loan deal, in which he would have played for their Castilla team.
 However, this deal fell through due to a knee injury found during his medical.